eaygunes/electron-draft/README.md

 # Cloned from
 https://github.com/szwacz/electron-boilerplate.git

+## Sococo Readme

+For general intro to electron builder, see the `Standard Readme` section below.

+In order to release a new version and push it to github, you need to:

+1) Configure github settings on build.publish section on package.json
+2) Set the environment variable GITHUB_TOKEN.
+The value should be your Github token.
+[Read more here](https://www.electron.build/configuration/publish#githuboptions).
+3) Run `npm run release`.
+This will push a new version (version string will come from the version you set on package.json)

+For auto update to works, you need to:
+1) Install the app by using the installer on the dist folder (this folder is created after running `npm run release`) -Do not run the app directly from there - it won't update the version at that folder.
+-When you run `npm start`, the app starts in dev mode.
+Auto update will not work on dev mode.
+2) Run the app from the start menu of your OS
+3) App will locate the new version (if any) and will instal it.
+4) Next time you run the app from the start menu, you will have the updated version.

+## Standard Readme
 # electron-boilerplate

 Minimalistic, very easy to understand boilerplate for [Electron runtime](https://www.electronjs.org/).
 Tested on Windows, macOS and Linux.